 You can remove a lot of aphids with a good jet of water.
 Using either a hose or hand shower attachment, blast off as many of the aphids as you can (don’t use such a powerful jet that it breaks your plant).
 Repeat every few days to catch any stragglers.
-You can also use insecticidal soap or neem oil to drench the leaves and kill off any hidden bugs.
+You can also use insecticidal soap to drench the leaves and kill off any hidden bugs.
 Get into all the nooks and crannies as they like to hide in new leaves.
 Repeat once a week for three weeks.

 As pest infestations go, fungus gnats are probably the least problematic.
 They’re generally found on plants with very wet soil that has grown fungus.
 As the name suggests, they feed on fungus.
 The adult gnats lay their eggs in the soil, which hatch into larvae that crawl around the soil until they’re fully grown.
 They’re unlikely to cause any real harm to your plant, but they are unsightly.